-Mount Sunapee submitted its revised 2015-2019 MDP to DRED on December 1, 2015, and is describes capital improvement plans for the years 2016-2020.
+Mount Sunapee submitted its revised 2016-2020 MDP to DRED on December 1, 2015, and is describes capital improvement plans for the years 2016-2020.

-This Annual Operating Plan 2015-2016 describes the MDP capital improvement plans proposed for Mount Sunapee during the spring and summer of 2016.
+This Annual Operating Plan 2018-2019 describes the MDP capital improvement plans proposed for Mount Sunapee during the spring and summer of 2018.

-Mount Sunapee has invested over twenty million in capital improvements during the first seventeen summers since July 1, 1998.
-This will be our nineteenth (19th) summer of capital improvements and capital maintenance projects at Mount Sunapee.
+Mount Sunapee has invested over twenty-two (22) million dollars in capital improvements since July 1, 1998.
+The summer of 2018 will be our twenty-first (21st) summer of capital improvements and capital maintenance projects at Mount Sunapee.

-In the summer of 2016, new capital projects and capital maintenance projects are estimated to cost approximately \$400,000.
-All projects are maintenance projects with no major capital projects planned.
+In the summer of 2018, new capital projects and capital maintenance projects are estimated to cost approximately \$600,000.
+All projects are capital maintenance projects with no new major capital projects planned.

 Mount Sunapee has designs for an extensive renovation of the Spruce Lodge, but a large renovation project is not planned for this summer.
-Phase 2 in the renovation of the food court area and the seating area in the Spruce Café is planned for this summer.
+Phase 2 in the renovation of the food court area and the seating area in the Spruce Café was completed in 2016.

-All of the capital maintenance spending planned for the summer of 2016 will be to maintain or expand the existing facilities, equipment and inventories at Mount Sunapee.
+All of the capital maintenance spending planned for the summer of 2018 will be to maintain or expand the existing facilities, equipment and inventories at Mount Sunapee.